This is a guest post by Evelyn from Tada, a gamification and email popup app for Shopify.

 4. Have an affiliate program

 Existing customers are excellent sources of new customers.
 But you cannot be passive and expect them to bring colleagues, friends, and family to your business.
-Instead, take a page from successful businesses’ books and launch a referral/affiliate program.
+Instead, learn from successful businesses that powered their growth with referral/affiliate programs and launch an affiliate program.

 Not only does the affiliate program bring you sales, but it also uplifts your brand by building awareness and credibility.
 Besides, affiliate marketing programs cost little to build and maintain if compared to other marketing channels.